301 South Tryon: Related buildings

-The shorter building in the Two First Union complex was built in 1954 to serve as the headquarters of Union National Bank, later First Union National Bank.
+The shorter building in the complex was built in 1954 to serve as the headquarters of Union National Bank, later First Union National Bank.
 The original building was 9 stories; 3 stories were added in the 1960s.
 The building was known for its 21000 sqft Charlotte Hornets mural which lasted four years.
 Wachovia planned to move its 900 employees out of the shorter building by the end of 2003.
 It was believed to be too outdated to occupy but the decision was made to renovate it instead.
 The renovation costs were about equal to the cost to rebuild it.
-Chris Scorsone the lead designer of the renovation with Little Diversified Architectural Consulting said, "We looked at this as just another evolution of the building.
+Chris Scorsone, the lead designer of the renovation with Little Diversified Architectural Consulting, said, "We looked at this as just another evolution of the building.
 The important part of the building was the location, not its style.
 This is an important part of the Wachovia campus."
 The last renovation had taken place in the 1970s.
 The new project involved moving some employees temporarily to the BellSouth building and other locations, the bank returned to the building in Spring 2006.
 In May 2006, it was repainted from beige to gray to complement the renovated color scheme at the neighboring Wachovia Main.
 On October 12, 2006, the bank's new flagship branch opened on the ground floor.
 It replaced branches in One and Three Wachovia Center and at 8500 sqft, was one of the bank's largest, using the style of branches in New York City and Dallas.